CV examples

 Download this School Leaver CV sample in PDF

-In this CV sample, Isabella highlights her customer service and language skills to gain a competitive edge.
-She demonstrates her ability to be customer-centric and collaborate productively in a team.
+In this CV sample, Isabella highlights her previous work experience.
+She has showcased her customer service and language skills to gain a competitive edge.
 The additional experience section outlines how she has played a key role in volunteering and organising successful community events and fundraisers.
 She clearly demonstrates her dedication, teamwork and leadership skills.
 This Wheaton CV template is well-structured, concise, and well-formatted, which looks appealing and is easy to read by recruiters.

 What to include in a school leaver CV?

-List your personal details, education, work or volunteer experience, skills, achievements, and relevant projects or coursework.
-Always use a well-structured and organised format, and consider including an additional experience section to highlight hobbies, interests, school projects, awards, volunteer work, or languages.
+Always use a well-structured and organised format.
+Consider including an additional experience section to highlight hobbies, interests, school projects, awards, volunteer work, or languages.

 How to write a personal profile on a school leaver CV